RafaGago/base_library/readme.md

 semaphores ...)

 * The beautiful and famous Dmitry Djukov's MPMC lockfree queue with some addons:
+  1. It's broken in prepare and commit actions, so you can get direct access to the internal array memory to avoid memory copying.
-  1. Can be used as MPSC and SPMC.
+  2. Can be used as MPMC, MPSC, SPMC and SPSC.
-  2. Uses the high part of the CAS'ed counter as a broadcast signaling mechanism that can communicate with producers (on MP mode) or consumers (on MC mode) almost for free.
+  3. Uses some bits of the CAS counters as a broadcast signaling/tagging mechanism that can communicate with producers (on MP mode) or consumers (on MC mode).
+  3. Allows a fetch-and-add based produce (instead of CAS) that can be used when it's known that a producer will block on the queue when it's full.
+This has the desirable side-effect of having fair FIFO order when many producers are contending.
+  4. Allows blocking the producer access to the queue.
+Useful for termination scenarios.
+  5. Provides a wrapper with a simpler interface.

 ...More to come as needed...